clerisy47/ANN-in-C/README.md

 # Credits
 * This project was created by Utsav Acharya, Nishan Adhikari, Shrine Sigdel and Roshan Rijal.
-* The handwritten numbe recognition model was trained using Kaggle Dataset https://www.kaggle.com/datasets/oddrationale/mnist-in-csv.
+* The handwritten number recognition model was trained using Kaggle Dataset https://www.kaggle.com/datasets/oddrationale/mnist-in-csv.
 * Different C libraries like stdio, math, stdlib, time, etc were used.